dundeemath/MA22004/docs/guide.md

 ## Your Commitment {-#cg-commitment}

-You should attend all synchronous timetabled sessions except on medical grounds or with the special permission of the lecturer concerned.
-If you are unable to attend the degree examination or complete elements of the coursework on time then you should inform the Module Leader and submit a medical certificate.
+You should attend all synchronous timetabled sessions except on medical grounds or with the special permission of Dr Hall.
+If you are unable to attend the degree examination or complete elements of the coursework on time then you should inform Dr Hall and submit a medical certificate.
 Medical certificates should be submitted to your School Office as soon as possible after the abscence.

 > ⚠️ You must also  submit a Mitigating Circumstances form to explain which aspects of assessment have been affected by your abscence.

 A Medical Certificate will not be taken into account unless a Mitigating Circumstances form that refers to the medical certificate has also been completed.

 ## Approved Calculators {-#cg-calcs}